inversion-api/inversion-engine/README.md

 ## URL Structure

 Inversion is designed to host multiple APIs potentially owned by different tenants.
-All functional URLs for an API are prefixed with an accountCode and apiCode path components.
+All URLs are prefixed with an accountCode and apiCode path components.
 The accountCode uniquely identifies the organization that owns the API and is unique to the host server.
-The apiCode uniquely identifies the Api within the namespace created by the AccountCode.
+The apiCode uniquely identifies the Api within the namespace created by the accountCode.

 Valid based URL formats are:
  * http(s)://host.com/[${servletPath}]/${accountCode}/${apiCode}/